sparna-git/sparna.fr/src/en/formations/Formation web de données technique.md

 ## {{title}}

-### Objectifs de la formation
+### Training goals

-Cette formation technique, pour les développeurs, elle a pour objectif de donner les capacités aux participants d'utiliser les bonnes méthodes et les outils importants pour la mise en oeuvre d'un projet de graphe de connaissances.
-Elle s'adresse à des développeurs ou des data scientists.
+The aim of this technical training course for developers is to enable participants to use the right methods and tools to implement a knowledge graph project.
+It is aimed at developers and data scientists.

-Cette formation permettra aux participants de répondre aux questions suivantes :
+This course will enable participants to answer the following questions:

-- Comment tirer parti de requêtes SPARQL avancées ? (requêtes fédérées, requêtes de transformation de données, etc.)
+- How to take advantage of advanced SPARQL queries (federated queries, data transformation queries, etc.).
-- Comment manipuler des données RDF dans des scripts, des programmes (Java), en utilisant RDF4J ou Jena, pour faire des transformations de données ?
+- How to manipulate RDF data in scripts, programs (Java), using RDF4J or Jena, to perform data transformations?
-- Comment alimenter un graphe de connaissances avec des données relationelles, XML, CSV, JSON, etc. ?
+- How to feed a knowledge graph with relational data, XML, CSV, JSON, etc.?
-- Comment exposer des données RDF sur le web ?
+- How can I expose RDF data on the Web?
-- Quels sont les principaux modèles d'ontologies à connaître pour réutiliser, traiter ou publier des données ?
+- What are the main ontology models to be aware of when reusing, processing or publishing data?

-### Durée
+### Duration

-1,5 jours.
-Cette formation peut être adaptée sur 1 ou 2 journée.
+1.5 days.
+This course can be adapted to 1 or 2 days.

-### À qui s'adresse cette formation ?
+### Who is this training for ?

-Cette formation web de données avancée s'adresse à des **développeurs**, **data scientists**, chefs de projet ou consultants désireux de se perfectionner sur le web de données ou qui sont dans une phase de réalisation d'un projet utilisant les technologies du web de données.
+This advanced Web of data training course is aimed at **developers**, **data scientists**, project managers or consultants who wish to perfect their Web of data skills, or who are in the implementation phase of a project using Web of data technologies.

-### Prérequis
+### Prerequisites

-- Avoir des notions de XML, de JSON
+- Knowledge of XML and JSON
-- Savoir écrire des requêtes SQL est un plus
+- Ability to write SQL queries is a plus
-- Avoir des notions de RDF (un rappel sera fait en début de formation)
+- notions of RDF (a reminder will be given at the beginning of the course)

-### Programme de la formation
+### Program

-#### Rappels sur la structure RDF
+#### RDF structure reminder

-- Rappel du modèle de données RDF
+- RDF data model reminder
-- Rappel de la syntaxe Turtle
+- Turtle syntax reminder

-#### RDF et SPARQL avancé
+#### RDF and advanced SPARQL
-  - SPARQL Update : les opérations de mise à jour SPARQL
+  - SPARQL Update: SPARQL update operations
-  - SPARQL avancé : tirer parti des graphes nommés
+  - Advanced SPARQL: taking advantage of named graphs
-  - SPARQL opérations non-standards : recherche full-text et recherche spatiale
+  - SPARQL non-standard operations: full-text search and spatial search

-#### JSON-LD : encodage de triplets RDF en JSON
+#### JSON-LD: encoding RDF triplets in JSON
-  - Rappel des bases du JSON
+  - JSON basics
-  - La notion de context JSON-LD
+  - The notion of JSON-LD context
-  - Créer des fichiers JSON compatibles RDF avec un context JSON-LD
+  - Creating RDF-compatible JSON files with a JSON-LD context
-  - JSON-LD Framing : exporter des fichiers JSON à partir d'une spécification JSON-LD
+  - JSON-LD Framing: exporting JSON files from a JSON-LD specification

-#### Conversion de données natives en RDF
+#### Converting native data to RDF
-  - Convertir du XML en RDF/XML en utilisant une feuille de style XSLT
+  - Convert XML to RDF/XML using an XSLT stylesheet
-  - Utilisation d'outils de mapping de données natives vers RDF :
+  - Use native data to RDF mapping tools :
     - xls2rdf
     - SPARQLAnything
-    - OntoRefine de GraphDB
+    - GraphDB's OntoRefine
-  - R2RML et Direct Mapping : conversion d'une base relationnelle en RDF avec OnTop
+  - R2RML and Direct Mapping: converting a relational database to RDF with OnTop

-#### SPARQL et SPARQL update
+#### SPARQL and SPARQL update
-  - Opérateurs SPARQL (en fonction du degré de familiarité des stagiaires)
+  - SPARQL operators (depending on trainees' level of familiarity)
-  - GeoSPARQL pour l'interrogation de données géographiques
+  - GeoSPARQL for querying geographic data
-  - Utilisation de SPARQL pour mettre à jour les données
+  - Using SPARQL to update data
-  - Utilisation de SPARQL pour exporter les données
+  - Using SPARQL to export data

-#### Le Triplestore GraphDB
+#### The GraphDB Triplestore
-  - Installer et configurer GraphDB
+  - Installing and configuring GraphDB
-  - Utiliser l'interface d'administration
+  - Using the administration interface
-  - Charger des données, explorer et visualiser des données
+  - Loading, exploring and visualizing data
-  - Stratégie de maintenance des données dans un triplestore : les graphes nommées
+  - Data maintenance strategy in a triplestore: named graphs

-#### Les API RDF en Java et en Python
+#### RDF APIs in Java and Python
-  - L'API Java RDF4J : lecture/écriture de RDF, exécution de requêtes SPARQL
+  - RDF4J Java API: read/write RDF, execute SPARQL queries
-  - L'API rdflib en Python
+  - The rdflib API in Python
-  - Apache Jena : les lignes de commande : SPARQL, inférence et traitements sans écriture de code
+  - Apache Jena: command lines: SPARQL, inference and processing without writing code

-### Adapter cette formation
+### Adapt this course

-Par nature, cette formation web de données pour les développeurs nécessite une adaptation particulière en fonction du projet, des données.
-Si votre problématique nécessite l'emploi d'outils particuliers (moteurs d'inférences, bases RDF, ETL sémantiques), ou de modèles de données particuliers, le contenu de base de la formation sera adapté pour les prendre en compte.
-Pour cela, [contactez-nous](contact).
+By its very nature, this Web of Data training course for developers requires special adaptation to suit your project and data.
+If your problem requires the use of particular tools (inference engines, RDF bases, semantic ETLs), or particular data models, the basic training content will be adapted to take them into account.
+Please [contact us](https://sparna.fr/contact/).